Failure to complete all required sections of the abstract submitter will result in an incomplete abstract. Incomplete abstracts will not be reviewed.

 - I verify that the abstract follows submission policy regarding copyright as described in the submission guidelines.
 (YES/NO)

-The American Academy of Ophthalmology and Ophthalmology journal have a copyright agreement that gives Ophthalmology the first right of refusal on accepted papers and posters at AAO 2014.
+Ophthalmology, the official journal of the American Academy of Ophthalmology, has a copyright agreement that gives Ophthalmology the first right of refusal on accepted papers and posters at AAO 2014.
 Authors submitting to the Academy for review are required to read and follow the policy regarding copyright; failure to do so may jeopardize their chances for presentation.
 The most important question authors should ask of their submission is: Can I give Ophthalmology the first right of refusal for this material?

 The Annual Meeting Program Committee gives greater priority to original work.
 If the research is released by Ophthalmology and then approved for publication elsewhere, the material should not appear online or in print until after AAO 2014.
 See below for further explanation.